A novel and simple spectral method for nonlocal PDEs with the fractional Laplacian: Introduction

 In this paper, we propose a new and simple spectral method to discretize the fractional Laplacian $(-\Dt)^\fl{\ap}{2}$ and apply it to study nonlocal elliptic problems.
 The key idea of our method is to apply the semi-discrete Fourier transforms to approximate the pseudo-differential representation of the fractional Laplacian in (\ref{pseudo}). \textbf{Our scheme can be viewed as a discrete pseudo-differential operator with symbol $|\boldsymbol\xi|^\ap$, and it provides an exact discrete analogue of the fractional Laplacian $(-\Dt)^\fl{\ap}{2}$. } This {\bf unique feature} distinguishes our method from other existing methods in the literature.
 The implementation of our method is simple and efficient.
-It yields a multilevel Toeplitz stiffness matrix, and thus fast algorithms can be developed for matrix-vector products with computational cost of ${\mathcal O}(2N\log(2N))$ and memory cost of ${\mathcal O}(2N)$, where $N$ is the total number of points.
+It yields a multilevel Toeplitz stiffness matrix, and thus fast algorithms can be developed for matrix-vector multiplications with computational cost of ${\mathcal O}(2N\log(2N))$ and memory cost of ${\mathcal O}(N)$, where $N$ is the total number of spatial points.
 Numerical analysis are provided to study the performance of our method.
 We prove that our method has an accuracy of ${\mathcal O}(h^{p+\gm-\ap+1/2})$ in approximating the fractional Laplacian, if $u \in C^{p, \gm}({\mathbb R})$ with $p\in{\mathbb N}^0$ and $\gm \in (0, 1]$.
 Particularly, it has a spectral accuracy if $u \in C^\infty({\mathbb R^d})$.
 Moreover, the stability and convergence analysis are provided for solving the fractional Poisson equations.
 Theses analytical results are verified and confirmed by our extensive numerical experiments.
-We also apply our method to solve fractional elliptic problems and study the coexistence of normal and anomalous diffusion problems.

-\begin{remark} We remark that our method is essentially different from the Fourier pseudo-spectral methods in the literature \cite{Kirkpatrick2016, Duo2016}.
+We also apply our method to solve fractional elliptic problems and study the coexistence of normal and anomalous diffusion problems. \begin{remark} We remark that our method is essentially different from the Fourier pseudospectral methods in the literature \cite{Kirkpatrick2016, Duo2016}.
 These existing methods are based on the {\bf discrete (instead of semi-discrete)} Fourier transforms and limited to periodic boundary conditions.

 Figure \ref{Figure0} compares our method with these existing methods in approximating $(-\Dt)^\fl{\ap}{2}u$.
 It clearly shows that the existing methods in \cite{Kirkpatrick2016, Duo2016} require periodic boundary conditions to provide accurate approximation; see Figure \ref{Figure0} (d). \end{remark}